Gurmali/Peters-Garage/README.md

   - (if the page doesn't refresh automatically) Refresh the page and a message will come up with a link to the website.

-- The live link can ba found here: https://gurmali.github.io/Peters-Garage/
+- The live link can be found here: https://gurmali.github.io/Peters-Garage/

+## Credits

+- Took inspiration and the code for social media links on the Footer section from the Love Running project.

+## Media

+- Most of the pictures used were taken from Pexels.com

+- Hero Image taken from unsplash.com

+- Icons for the Contact section and Footer section taken from Font-Awesome